scijava/scripting-cpython/README.md

 ## The scripting language

 Inputs to your script are either translated to Python native types or, if they are Java types, they are wrapped using reflection.
-Currently, object construction, calling static methods and setting and getting static and instance fields must be done using the javabridge package.
+You can import classes into your local scope using `importClass`.
+Here is an example:

+    importClass("java.lang.Integer")
+    Integer.toString(Integer.MAX_VALUE) # returns 2^31 - 1

+and another:

+    importClass("java.util.ArrayList")
+    a = ArrayList()
+    a.add("Hello")
+    a.add("World")
+    str(a) # returns [ Hello, World ]

 If you want to wrap an object retrieved from the javabridge, you can use
 JWrapper:

      import javabridge